backdrop-contrib/rate/README.txt

   * Above the content: The content will be prepended by the widget.
   * Below the content: Selected by default.
 The widget is appended to the content.
+* Display in teaser
+  Check this box if you want the widget to be visible in the node teaser.
 * Comment display
   Same as node display, but for comments.